 Depending on who you ask, for an item to be considered vintage, it would need to be at least 20 years old.
 In this case, vintage cameras are any old cameras developed in 2002 and prior.

-There are also a lot of photography retailers that sell used vintage camera gear, and are popular options for many photographers.
-Websites such as KEH, B&H Photo Video and Adorama are a great place to start your search.
+There are also a lot of photography retailers that sell used vintage camera gear and are popular options for many photographers.
+Websites such as KEH, B&H Photo Video, and Adorama are great places to start your search.

 Also don’t forget to support your local businesses.
-I’ve personally bought a lot of my vintage gear from local camera stores that deal in vintage, so make sure to search up for the closest one to you in your city.
+I’ve personally supported local, and have bought from film camera stores in Toronto that specialize in film, so make sure to search for the closest one to you in your city.

 Without a doubt, whether you’re buying online or offline there are a few things that you should check for on the camera listing or inspect in person before you commit to a purchase.